 A medium roast is roasted a bit more than the lighter roasts, producing a more well-rounded and less acidic cup of coffee.
 The coffee beans are browner in color, and seldomly have an oily surface.

-When it comes to taste, medium roasted beans create a more bold and more balanced cup of coffee.
-While the coffee’s origin’s distinct flavors can still be tasted, you also start to taste more of the sweetness and bold flavors that come through as the beans are roasted longer.
+When it comes to taste, medium roasted beans create a more bold and more balanced flavor.
+While the coffee’s origin’s distinct flavors can still be tasted, you also start to taste more of the deep caramel sweetness and bold flavors that come through as the beans are roasted longer.

 Our beans are air roasted by a master roaster instead of traditional drum roasting.
 Each bean is suspended in air to ensure a nice, even roast.
 The chaff of the bean is then vacuumed away from the final product, leaving you with a smooth cup of coffee every time.